geekyshow1/GeekyShowsNotes/Deploy_Laravel.md

-### How to Point Domain and Host Laravel Project on Remote Server or VPS
+### How to Point Domain and Host Laravel Project on Apache Web Server VPS Hosting

 - Login to Your Domain Provider Website
 - Navigate to Manage DNS